 Chord symbols started to develop around 1850.
 Before that composers would indicate chord by noting the intervals above a bass line , known as figured bass.
 It works well so long as you stay close to the key signature but gets very messy when you get more adventurous in your key changes which is what the new generations of composers wanted to do.

 A chord that got lost in the changeover is the diminished triad - a delicate ambiguous sound.
 If you write Bdim or Bo musicians will play the full diminished 7th, that is B D F Ab.
 There is no way to tell them you just want B D F or B D Ab or B F. Ab.
-I would like to suggest we use ^ to show an element has been omitted.
+Perhaps we could use ^ to show an element has been omitted.
 So:

 B^o7 no 3rd so B F Ab